 Open Science in the Leibniz ScienceCampus

-- Funding for Open Access Publications is available through our parent organizations, the DPZ and the University of Göttingen; a repository is provided by the Leibniz Association (Leibniz Open)
+Funding for Open Access Publications is available through our parent organizations, the DPZ and the University of Göttingen; repositories are provided by the Leibniz Association (Leibniz Open) and the University of Göttingen (GRO.publications and GRO.data)

 Open Science Events